f4exb/dsdcc/Readme.md

 <h1>Running</h1>

-A binary `dsdcc` is produced and gets installed in the `bin` subdirectory of your installation directory.
+A binary `dsdccx` is produced and gets installed in the `bin` subdirectory of your installation directory.
 A typical usage is to pipe in the input from a UDP source of discriminator output samples with `socat` and pipe out to `sox` `play` utility to produce some sound:
-``
+`socat stdout udp-listen:9999 | /opt/install/dsdcc/bin/dsdccx -i - -fa -o - | play -q -t s16 -r 8k -c 1 -`

-For more details refer to the online help with the `-h` option: `dsdcc -h`
+For more details refer to the online help with the `-h` option: `dsdccx -h`

 <h1>Developpers notes</h1>